 Within the EU, strict laws apply in connection with the collection, storage, retention, use, processing, transmission, sharing, disclosure and protection of personal information, and other customer data.
 Data protection regulators within the EU and other jurisdictions have the power to fine non-compliant organizations significant amounts and seek injunctive relief, including the cessation of certain data processing activities.
 For example, the EU's General Data Protection Regulation, or GDPR, comprehensively regulates the processing of personal data of any individual residing in the EU.
 The GDPR provides for significant penalties in the event of violations, including fines of up to 4% of the violating company's worldwide revenue.
 We have taken administrative, contractual and other measures designed to achieve compliance with the GDPR, but we cannot guarantee these measures are sufficient.
-While the United Kingdom's Data Protection Act substantially implements the GDPR, the United Kingdom's bate from the European Union has created regulatory uncertainty, including the cross-border transfer of data.
+While the United Kingdom's Data Protection Act substantially implements the GDPR, the United Kingdom's exit from the European Union has created regulatory uncertainty, including the cross-border transfer of data.
 Such uncertainty may adversely impact the operations of our U.K. subsidiary by adding operational complexities and expenses.
 In addition, on July 16, 2020, the Court of Justice of the European Union, or the CJEU, invalidated the Privacy Shield program, which allowed transfers of EU personal data to the U.S. for participating companies consistent with European privacy requirements for transfer of such data to non-EU countries.
 The Court also raised concerns about transfer of personal data to the U.S. under standard contractual clauses, or SCCs.
-Although European regulators have since issued a new set of SCCs for data transfers to the U.S.
+Although European regulators have since issued a new set of SCCs for data transfers to the U.S., the new SCCs do not address every concern raised by the CJEU.
+As a result, the CJEU decision has created uncertainty about data transfer to the U.S.